jtplaarj/csvsheet/CONTRIBUTING.rst

 Code Contributions
 ==================

-.. todo:: Please include a reference or explanation about the internals of the project.
+   All inteligence of the system is provided by the :meth:`csvsheet.csvsheet.sanitize_cell` function.

-   An architecture description, design principles or at least a summary of the main concepts will make it easy for potential contributors to get started quickly.
+   Most of the changes should go there, for example to add new sanitization rules.

 Submit an issue
 ---------------